opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/anomaly-detector.md

 | :--- | :--- |
 | `random_cut_forest` | Processes events using the RCF ML algorithm to detect anomalies. |

-For example, after passing a group of events with latency values between 0.2 and 0.3 through the anomaly detector processor, values outside of this range will be detected as anomalies.
+RCF is an unsupervised ML algorithm for detecting anomalous data points within a data set.
+Data Prepper uses RCF to detect anomalies in the data by passing the values of the configured key to RCF.
 For example, when an event with a latency value of 11.5 is sent, the follow anomaly event is generated:

  ```json